jajokine/Statistics-Analysis/README.md

 The project included application of statistical methods and models with three different datasets and a written report in a deadline of two weeks of time.

-**ACCESSING CODE AND REPORT**
+## Access and requirements

-The statistical application of methods and code for the project is made with Jupyter Notebook and the written report is a pdf-file.
+The statistical application of methods and code for the project is made with Jupyter Notebook which also includes parts from the written report.

 The dependencies and requirements can be seen from requirements.txt that can be installed in shell with the command: